Ghazala Javed, popular Pashto singer killed in 2012 by her ex-husband

 The colonial discourses on the Pashtun people provide an interesting insight as they were often stereotyped as the most culturally ruthless groups in South Asia.
 In many contemporary and colonial Western accounts, their violent ‘nature’ was often described in essentialist ways.
 For instance, R. E. Newman’s Pathan Tribal Patterns describes how Pashtun culture follows a strict adherence to a code of honor, or Pakhtunwali.
 In reference to them, he notes, “The tribal people are most renowned for their physical acts of violence.”
 Newman also notes how women are tied to the code of honor, where “zan, zar, and zamin (woman, gold, and land)” are part of a man’s honor.
 In Newman’s view, it’s as if the Pashtun ‘code of honor’ remains static, ahistorical.
 Recent scholarship, however, has shown how and why such stereotypes came about.
 In The Pathan Unarmed, Mukilika Bannerjee makes used of Said’s Orientalism to explain how the British colonial discourses were influential in demonizing the Pashtuns of Afghanistan and colonial India.
 In 1840, British attempts to conquer Kabul were defeated by the Pashtuns, and thus arose British discourses vilifying Pashtun people.
 In other words, the British, with their imperial arrogance, had to show ‘face’ by showing that they were only defeated because the Pashtuns were culturally ‘barbaric, brutal, violent,’ etc. This does not mean the Pashtun were actually hostile people, yet the British constructed them in negatives ways to uphold British status-quo.
 Unfortunately, these stereotypes were widely disseminated.
 Popular literature, such as Rudyard Kiplings Kim, for instance, echoed this stereotype of the ‘fierce’ Pashtun tribal man.
 These stereotypes of Pashtuns continue today and were reinforced in new ways with the Talibanization of North-West Frontier provinces after 9/11.

 Unlike today, Pashtun notions of honor were different when considering they were once able to accommodate and even valourize the existence of courtesans.
 Therefore, notions of honor that remain today cannot be considered culturally ahistorical.
 As historian A.T.
 Fildis notes, “honour is a relative term and can be defined and redefined in various socio-economic and cultural contexts with different attributes and its sources and meanings varying from culture to culture.”
 In “Dancing Girls of Swat Valley,” Shaheen Buneri compares the historical esteem of courtesans in Swat, Pakistan to their position today, where such women are held with contempt by the public society.
 Buneri interviews a woman named Nagina, a modern mujra, who states “We don’t have any respect in society (…) Generally we are not considered morally good people.”
 The fact that modern ‘dancing girls’ do not have any social respect is quite puzzling, given courtesans of Swat, in particular, once were held with high regard.
 Before the inception of Pakistan, the region of Swat was a princely state, ruled by a Wali.
-Under the Wali of Swat, the arts of the courtesan were patronized and embraced, and even the Wali, himself, is said to have married a courtesan.
+Under the Wali of Swat, the arts of the courtesan were patronized and embraced, and even one Wali is said to have married a courtesan.
 Even the writings of colonial moralist Mrs. Fuller, despite condemning courtesans, noted that courtesans of the North-West Frontier provinces were “treated with as much courtesy as if she were a princess descended from a distinguished royal line.”
 Like other parts of India, courtesans in Swat were subject to the same gradual degradation that came with colonial influence.
 Like Indian male nationalists, Pashtun men also became courted by the allure of nationalism, with its European ideological underpinnings, between 1930 and 1947.
 And of course, women came to be redefined by nationalists as the bearers of culture and nation.
 Thus, new notions of womanhood also shifted Pashtun notions of honor with regards to new realities.

 From Artist to Object